phette23/Level-Counter/readme.markdown

 - Implement a basic CSS grid using classes like 1-of-2
 - Make into [Mozilla](https://developer.mozilla.org/en-US/docs/Apps/Manifest) & [Chrome](https://developers.google.com/chrome/apps/docs/developers_guide) web app (?)
-- Offer to restore previous game if there's content in storage
 - Record game progress, offer to chart later (?)

-I originally intended to have select options for race & class characteristics but that quickly proved to be too burdensome given the numerous Munchkin expansion packs.
-If you're interested, there is a "race-class" branch of this repo that contains my initial code.
-It works fine but does not cover most expansions (e.g. Star Munchkin, Axe Cop Munchkin).
-I'm also probably not going to backport improvements made in the master branch to the race-class branch.